Kiran7007/Interview-Preparation/docs/android.md

 ---

+## Would you use EncryptedSharedPreferences for auth tokens?

+For a small, short-lived access token it can be acceptable.
+For a refresh token or other long-lived credential, use a Keystore-protected design, minimize its lifetime and scope, and support server-side revocation.
+No client storage makes an extracted token harmless.

+---

 ## Why do Android apps need permissions like `INTERNET` or `LOCATION`?
 - Android permissions protect sensitive resources and user privacy.
 - Some permissions require runtime user approval.